mzjensens/hot-chocolate-spots/README.md

 ## Instructions for ENGL 4814 students

 1. Click on the "Use this template" green button on the top of this page
-2. Create a new repository based on the template.
+2. You need to create a repository based on the template. **Be sure to select the "Include all branches" option.
+We need all branches of the repository.**
-3. Be sure to select the "Include all branches" option.
-We need all branches of the repository.
+3. Create your new repository based on the template.

 ### Next steps and requirements
 - Now, the Actions will automatically publish a Bootstrap-themed HTML and a PDF using the DITA Open Toolkit